Boeing AH-64 Apache: Advanced Attack Helicopter

-Following the cancellation of the AH-56 Cheyenne in 1972, in favor of projects like the U.S. Air Force A-10 Thunderbolt II and the Marine Corps AV-8A Harrier, the United States Army sought an aircraft to fill an anti-armor attack role that would still be under Army command.
+After the AH-56 Cheyenne was cancelled in 1972 in favor of projects like the U.S. Air Force A-10 Thunderbolt II and the Marine Corps AV-8A Harrier, the United States Army sought an aircraft to fill an anti-armor attack role that would still be under Army command.
 The 1948 Key West Agreement forbade the Army from owning combat fixed-wing aircraft.
-The Army wanted an aircraft better than the AH-1 Cobra in firepower, performance and range.
+The Army wanted an aircraft better than the AH-1 Cobra in firepower, performance, and range.
 It would have the maneuverability for terrain following nap-of-the-earth (NoE) flying.
 To this end, the U.S. Army issued a Request For Proposals (RFP) for the Advanced Attack Helicopter (AAH) program on 15 November 1972.
 As a sign of the importance of this project, in September 1973 the Army designated its five most important projects as the "Big Five", with the AAH included.

 Proposals were submitted by Bell, Boeing Vertol/Grumman team, Hughes, Lockheed, and Sikorsky.
 In July 1973, the U.S. Department of Defense selected finalists Bell and Hughes Aircraft's Toolco Aircraft Division (later Hughes Helicopters).
 This began the phase 1 of the competition.
 Each company built prototype helicopters and went through a flight test program.
 Hughes' Model 77/YAH-64A prototype first flew on 30 September 1975, while Bell's Model 409/YAH-63A prototype first flew on 1 October 1975.
 After evaluating the test results, the Army selected Hughes' YAH-64A over Bell's YAH-63A in 1976.
 Reasons for selecting the YAH-64A included its more damage tolerant four-blade main rotor and the instability of the YAH-63's tricycle landing gear arrangement.

 The AH-64A then entered phase 2 of the AAH program under which three pre-production AH-64s would be built, additionally, the two YAH-64A flight prototypes and the ground test unit were upgraded to the same standard.
 Weapons and sensor systems were integrated and tested during this time, including the laser-guided AGM-114 Hellfire missile.
 Development of the Hellfire missile had begun in 1974, originally known by the name of Helicopter Launched, Fire and Forget Missile ('Hellfire' being a shortened acronym), for the purpose of arming helicopter platforms with an effective anti-tank missile.